jpetersen5/DMBot/bot/README.md

 ### Charts Cog
 - `!charter <query>`: Display stats for a certain charter
+- `!charters`: List top charters by number of overall plays
 - `!registercharter`: Register yourself as a charter!
 (On admin approval)

 ### Events Cog (Future)
-- `!tourney`, `!tournament`: Show current/upcoming community tournaments
+- `!tourney`, `!tournament`, `!competition`: Show current/upcoming community tournaments
 - `!sotw`, `!week`: Show/vote for Song of the Week
 - `!challenge`: Create a score challenge